jadnehme/playground/README.md

 ![all_handlers in docs folder](https://github.com/LiveIntent/espresso/blob/main/docs/espresso_flow_all_handlers.png "Full flow")

 ## class structure
 All handlers rely on the the main class hierarchy for the BaseProcessor.
-BaseProcessor provides default implementation for daily maintenance called by the daily maintenance lambda, getting custome fields name, getting access tokens in the secret manager, processing auth_request used by the auth_handler lambad, as well as the abstract method definition for processing authentication, updating the lctg value and lctg updates used by the espresso_integration_processor lambda.
+- BaseProcessor provides default implementation for daily maintenance called by the daily maintenance lambda, getting custome fields name, getting access tokens in the secret manager, processing auth_request used by the auth_handler lambad, as well as the abstract method definition for processing authentication, updating the lctg value and lctg updates used by the espresso_integration_processor lambda.
 It also provides basic work and helpers for authentication and API calls.
+- There are three types of implementation of BaseProcessor depending on the authentication requirement.
+  - APIKeyProcessor for ESPs that require a regular key for authorization.
+  - OAouthProcessors for ESPs that require oAuth for authentication.
+  - AuthProcessor for implementation that will not connect directly to ESP via Espresso.
+- Each ESP will then have its own subclass of one of the Auth subclass of BaseProcessor.
+For example.
+  - Mailerlite as an example of APIKeyProcessor
+  - drip  as an example of OAuthProcessor
+  - Listrak is an example of an AuthProcessor which is used only for authentication and does not update the ESP.
+You can see it by the fact that it did not overwrite update_contact_lctg_value().
+Applications outside Espresso then use this authentication.
 ![hierarchy png is in docs folder](https://github.com/LiveIntent/espresso/blob/main/docs/espresso_classes.png "Class hierarchy")

 The daily Maintenance is scheduled daily
 The auth are triggered via